simbroadcasts/node-insim/README.md

 ### Run all example applications

-This command will build `node-insim` locally, then go through each application in the `examples/` folder, install its dependencies, build and run the application.
+This command will build `node-insim` locally, then go through each application in the `examples/` folder, install its dependencies and build the application.

 ```shell
 yarn test:examples